 In a JSC the power to appoint and terminate members of the executive management board may be vested by the charter in the supervisory board.
-Only a JSC is required to have a two-tier board structure (having both a supervisory board and a management board), and then only where it has more than 50 shareholders or where it qualifies as an entity of public importance.2 An LLC is not required to have a two-tiered board structure3 but may optionally choose to have a supervisory board by so providing in its charter or where it qualifies as an entity of public importance.
+Only a JSC is required to have a two-tier board structure (having both a supervisory board and a management board), and then only where it has more than 50 shareholders or where it qualifies as an entity of public importance.
+An LLC is not required to have a two-tier board structure, with the exception of entities of public importance, but may optionally choose to have a supervisory board by so providing in its charter or where it qualifies as an entity of public importance.